Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 Learn how to use the Service Registry WebUI to create and manage services, including:

-* List all API Services in an environment
+* List all API services in an environment
-* View details for an API Service
+* View details for an API service
-* Create a new API Service
+* Create a new API service
-* Delete an API Service
+* Delete an API service
 * Publish a service to the Marketplace

-## List API Services
+## List API services

-To list API Services:
+To list API services:

 1. Navigate to *Catalog > Service Registry*.
 2. View the following information for all services: